 Frequently Asked Questions (FAQs)

-No, they don’t.
-What’s commonly referred to as the “felon tax credit” is a tax credit for employers of people previously convicted of felonies.
+No, they do not.
+What’s commonly referred to as the “felon tax credit” is a tax credit for employers of people previously convicted of felonies, not the employee reentering the workforce.

 Yes, any unused WOTC can be carried back one year and then forward for 20 years on IRS Form 3800.

 No, you can’t.
-Family members, former employees, and undocumented immigrants cannot qualify you for the WOTC.
+Family members, former employees, and undocumented immigrants are not qualified employees for purposes of the WOTC.

 Bottom Line